 How long does it take for dog anxiety music to show results?

 Most dogs show initial calming responses within 15-30 minutes of exposure to properly selected therapeutic music.
 However, significant behavioral improvements typically develop over 2-3 weeks of consistent daily sessions.
-Immediate physiological changes like reduced heart rate and breathing often occur within the first session, while lasting anxiety reduction requires building positive associations through routine exposure.
+Immediate physiological changes like reduced heart rate and breathing often occur within the first session.

 Can I leave calming music on all day for my anxious dog?